 "Dairy" refers to a specific sector of agriculture that focuses on the production of milk and dairy products.
-It encompasses activities related to raising and managing dairy cattle or other milk-producing animals, such as goats or sheep, for the purpose of obtaining milk.
+This includes tasks involved in the care and management of dairy animals like cows, goats, or sheep to produce milk.
 Dairy farming involves various processes, including milking, processing the milk, and manufacturing products like cheese, butter, yogurt, and ice cream.

 The term "dairy" can also be used as an adjective to describe products or items related to milk or the dairy industry.
 For example, "dairy products" refers to food items derived from milk, and "dairy equipment" refers to tools and machinery used in milk processing or on dairy farms.